jakob-bagterp/colorist-for-python/docs/getting-started/index.md

 ---

 # Get Started with Colorist in 2 Easy Steps 🚀
-Ready to try?
+Ready to try the easy way to add color to your Python code?
 Let's get started:

 ## 1. Install Colorist for Python Package
 Assuming that [Python](https://www.python.org/) is already installed, execute this command in the terminal to install the Colorist package: